List of tourist attractions in Kolkata

-Kolkata (also known as Calcutta) is currently the third-most populous metropolitan city in India after Mumbai and Delhi.
+Kolkata (also known as Calcutta) is currently the second-most populous megacity in India after Delhi.
 It has many placed to visit which are of interest to tourists.

 Museums and libraries

 Victoria Memorial

 Victoria Memorial was built in Kolkata to commemorate the Empress of India and Queen of the United Kingdom, Queen Victoria after her death in 1901, located at Queen's Way.
 The Victoria Memorial was modelled on the Taj Mahal and was commissioned in 1906 by Lord Curzon.
 Opened to the public in 1921, it was designed by the architects William Emerson and his protégé Vincent Esch at the extraordinary cost of 10.5 million rupees ($262,500), all of which was collected as voluntary donations, mostly from British and Indian nobility.
 The memorial holds paintings of the British royal family, miniature paintings of the Mughal School, oil paintings of the Company School (notably the uncle - nephew pair of Thomas Daniell and William Daniell), historical artefacts like the throne of the Nawab of Bengal, many lithographs and documents of historical interest, and various post-Raj artefacts significant in the history of Kolkata (added to the collection after independence).
 The memorial is set in extensive and beautiful lawns and is lit up at night.
 A laser audio-visual show is held on the lawns every evening.
 'Nike', the Greek Goddess of victory, on the top of the museum is said to be haunted and has been prominently featured in many Kolkata stories and novels.
 It is regarded with pride in Kolkata and colloquially referred to as the "Victoria".